LinaDongXMU/XLPFE/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------
 See requrements.txt first.

-This is an instruction for use.
+This is an instruction for users.

 ---------------------------------------------------------------------------------------------------------------------------------------------
-1 To apply our model and parameters
+## 1 To apply our model and parameters

 copy the file named application to your service